To access this work you must either be on the Smith College campus OR have valid Smith login credentials.

 On Campus users: To access this work if you are on campus please Select the Download button.

 Off Campus users: To access this work from off campus, please select the Off-Campus button and enter your Smith username and password when prompted.

 Non-Smith users: You may request this item through Interlibrary Loan at your own library.

 Post-traumatic stress disorder-Treatment, Body-mind centering, Somatic interventions, Trauma, PTSD, Perceived efficacy, United States, Trauma disorders, Treatment

 This study sought to explore U.S. clinicians’ perceptions of somatic interventions in the clinical treatment of trauma-related symptoms.
 Qualitative data was gathered through an anonymous online survey with nine open-ended questions exploring knowledge, use, and perceived efficacy of somatic interventions.
 Sixteen participants completed the survey.
 Participants varied in their level of formal training in somatic intervention.
 Upon analysis of the survey data, this study found that all participants use grounding techniques.
 Most participants reported that these interventions benefit their clients, especially those who do not respond to talk therapies.
 Participants reported a desire for access to more knowledge, training and empirical support for their interventions.
 Clinicians' barriers to access were discussed.

 Malone, Margaret Rose, "Clinicians' perspectives on somatic interventions in the treatment of trauma" (2017).
-Theses, Dissertations, and Projects.
-1938.
+Masters Thesis, Smith College, Northampton, MA.